zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 - Verifying our proofs on zkVerify and getting proof receipts
 - Verifying the proof receipts on Ethereum

 To start this tutorial, first we need to install the EZKL zkML library.
 For the purposes of this tutorial, we will be primarily using the Bash CLI.
 However, for defining our toy model, we will rely on Python3 and PyTorch.
 Other frameworks should also be compatible, as long as you are able to export your model into `.onnx` format.
-For alternatives, please consult the [EZKL documentation](https://docs.ezkl.xyz/getting-started/setup/) by zkonduit.
+For alternatives, please consult the [EZKL documentation](https://docs.ezkl.xyz/getting-started/setup/) by zkonduit and the [ONNX documentation](https://onnx.ai/onnx/intro/).
 Use of a virtual environment is recommended.
 Run the following commands to install the requirements:

 1. Install ezkl by running the following command:
 ```bash